LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

 Tempus Maledictum makes liberal use of MCM Helper and MCM Recorder.
 This means most things are set up for you.
 To help you along, here are the default hotkeys I use:

+Toggle HUD - Mouse3.
-Dodge - Mouse4
+Dodge - Mouse4.
 Target Lock-on - F. (You can long-press F to change POV).
 Target Lock-on Swap - Mouse Wheel + Mouse movement.
 A bit less sensitive than the default value (32 > 50).
 Sneak - Left Control.
+Handy Crafting Storage - Right Alt.

 ---

 ## FAQ

-I've been doing this for a while now, so [I've compiled the most common questions into one handy spot!](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/wabbajack-stuff/TempusMaledictumReadmeFAQ.md) Please check this out first, then come on over to [my Discord](https://discord.gg/yABEjwB) if you need further assistance.
+[I've compiled the most common questions into one handy spot!](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/wabbajack-stuff/TempusMaledictumReadmeFAQ.md) Please check this out first, then come on over to [my Discord](https://discord.gg/yABEjwB) if you need further assistance.

 ---